-- 182 In USER configuration, this security function implements the following standard asymmetric key cryptography algorithms: - RSA verification (encryption) with an RSA modulo up to 1088 bits, - RSA verification (encryption) with an RSA modulo up to 2176 bits, - RSA signature (decryption) without the Chinese Remainder Theorem (CRT), with an RSA modulo up to 1088 bits, - RSA signature (decryption) with the Chinese Remainder Theorem (CRT), with an RSA modulo up to 2176 bits, - RSA secret and public keys computation with an RSA modulo up to 2176 bits, - Prime number and RSA prime number generation up to 1088 bits, with Rabin-Miller primality tests. - 183 In USER configuration, this security function implements the following standard hash function: - SHA-1 hash function chaining blocks of 512 bits to get a 160 bits result.
+- 181. In USER configuration, this security function implements the following standard asymmetric key cryptography algorithms: - RSA verification (encryption) with an RSA modulo up to 1088 bits, - RSA verification (encryption) with an RSA modulo up to 2176 bits, - RSA signature (decryption) without the Chinese Remainder Theorem (CRT), with an RSA modulo up to 1088 bits, - RSA signature (decryption) with the Chinese Remainder Theorem (CRT), with an RSA modulo up to 2176 bits, - RSA secret and public keys computation with an RSA modulo up to 2176 bits, - Prime number and RSA prime number generation up to 1088 bits, with Rabin-Miller primality tests. - 182.
+In USER configuration, if an ST19NR66-A Elliptic Curves Cryptography on prime fields GF(p) coprocessing module is included in the TOE (M_COP(EC_GP) in C_MODULE_LIST), this security function provides to the SICESW developer the following very efficient basic functions: - points addition, - point doubling, - point multiplication. - 183.
+In USER configuration, this security function implements the following standard hash function: - SHA-1 hash function chaining blocks of 512 bits to get a 160 bits result.